RiccardoDelrio/shop/README.md

 3. **Products on Sale** (coefficient: 2)
     - Display products on sale with original and discounted prices.
     - Ability to filter sale products on the search page.
+    - WARNING: Price calculations should be moved to backend for security and consistency.
+      Currently, pricing logic is duplicated across frontend components, creating potential security and maintenance issues.

 4. **Welcome Popup** (coefficient: 3)
     - Show a welcome popup only during the user's first visit.